 The amounts involved are high and constitute a major contribution to the country.
 The revenue sharing is an important reason why many presidents want to have many private corporations in their country.
 Most large and successful presidents have many private corporations in their countries.

 Private corporations can go public.
-The procedure is automatic for private corporations that have a very high market value and a low PE ratio.
-These conditions are hard to achieve.
-CEOs can also try and bring their corporations to the stock exchange at even lower values.
+CEOs can try and bring their corporations to the stock exchange if they reach a certain market value and t6he required P/E level.
 The market value needed for a corporation to go public may vary over time.
-It is currently 300B and the required PE ratio is lower than 50.
+It is currently 600B and the required PE ratio is lower than 40.

 Taking corporations public means that some of the shares in the corporation will be sold and the owner of the enterprise selling these shares will receive the proceeds from such sale.
-Enterprises can sell some of the shares in their corporations and use the proceeds to repay loans.
+Enterprises can sell some of the shares in their corporations and use the proceeds to either repay loans, set up new corporations or any other way they choose for..

 Private corporations can also go public and issue new shares.
 In that case, the money received from these transactions remains in the corporation and can be used to improve the financial situation of the corporation itself.